SNAP Benefits in Indiana: How to Apply and Qualify

 How to Use Your SNAP Benefits in Indiana

-Now that you're approved for SNAP, let's go over how to use your benefits, what you can purchase, and where.
+Once you're approved, you'll need to know how to use your benefits, including what you can buy and where.

 What is an EBT Card and How to Use it?

-Your SNAP benefits are loaded onto an Electronic Benefit Transfer (EBT) card.
-Think of it as a special debit card just for your food assistance.
-Using your EBT card is simple and works just like a regular debit card at checkout.
+Your SNAP benefits are loaded onto an Electronic Benefit Transfer (EBT) card each month.
+This card, also known as the Hoosier Works card in Indiana, holds your food assistance funds electronically.
+Think of it as a special debit card just for your SNAP benefits.

 What Can You Buy with SNAP Benefits?